xiv3r/Kali-Linux-Termux/README.md

  </summary>

 ## Download & Install
--`Shizuku` and `Ashell` then enable wireless debugging through shizuku
+- `Shizuku` and `Ashell` then enable wireless debugging through shizuku
 - permit ashell from shizuku
 - paste the adb commands below on ashell